seaside1/unleashed/README.md

 ## Discovery

 Discovery is support and recommended.
-Add a new bridge thing manually and after that you can discover wireless clients by pressing the scan button in the OpenHAB GUI.
+Add a new bridge thing manually and after that you can discover wireless clients by pressing the scan button in the openHAB GUI.
 Note that only active clients on the wireless network will be discovered.

 ## Binding Configuration